ppy/osu-wiki/wiki/Internet_Relay_Chat/en.md

 # Internet Relay Chat

-*For further information, see [Internet Relay Chat (Wikipedia)](https://en.wikipedia.org/wiki/Internet_Relay_Chat "Wikiepdia")*
+*For further information, see [Internet Relay Chat (Wikipedia)](https://en.wikipedia.org/wiki/Internet_Relay_Chat "Wikipedia")*

 The **Intenet Relay Chat** (**IRC**) is an application layer protocol used for chatting with numerous online clients.

 ## osu!Bancho

-*Notice to osu!Bancho users: this IRC protocol only a partial implementation, and thus it is not guaranteed that all of a clients' features will work properly on it.
-(E.g., [HexChat](https://hexchat.github.io/))*
+*Notice to osu!Bancho users: this IRC protocol is only a partial implementation, and thus it is not guaranteed that all clients' features will work properly on it. (e.g. [HexChat](https://hexchat.github.io/))*

 *osu!Bancho* (sometimes shortened to just *Bancho*) offers a gateway for IRC (in-game chat) access.
 Users are also able to connect with their own client and chat with other users without using the game client.